anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 In the case of success, the pledge MUST install the contained CA certificates as trust anchors as described in {{Section 4.1.3 of !RFC7030}}.
 This includes the verification of all intermediate CA certificates (i.e., not self-signed CA certificates).

-If the pledge is unable to process the caCerts, it SHOULD respond with an HTTP error code.
+If the pledge is unable to process the caCerts, it SHOULD respond with an HTTP error status code to the Registrar-Agent.
 The following client error status codes SHOULD be used:

-* 400 Bad Request: if the pledge detects an error in the format of the request, e.g., missing field, wrong data types, etc. or if the request is not valid JWS-signed JSON even though the Content-Type request header field was set to `application/jose+json`
+* 400 Bad Request: if the pledge detects an error in the format of the request
 * 401 Unauthorized: if the signature of the registrar cannot be verified against the installed initial trust anchor (pinned domain certificate)
 * 403 Forbidden: if one of the intermediate CA certificates cannot be verified against the available trust anchors (e.g., self-signed CA certificates)
 * 415 Unsupported Media Type: if the Content-Type request header field indicates a type that is unknown or unsupported, e.g., a type other than `application/jose+json`